Florida Board of Bar Examiners Character & Fitness Attorney

 Frequently Asked Questions

-The Board makes its determination based on your current character and fitness.
-Current character and fitness is displayed by the way you explain these past mistakes in your Bar/law school applications.
-Disclosing the circumstances that led to the mistakes honestly and in detail helps show the Board that at the time you completed your applications, you had a good grasp on candor.
-Candor is an essential requirement in attorneys, so a Bar candidate should display the same quality.
-As embarrassing or difficult as it can be to talk about it, complete honesty can go a long way toward mitigating mistakes that happened in the past.
+The Board recommends or denies admission based on an applicant’s current character and fitness.
+The way applicants explain past mistakes in their Bar and law school applications shows the Board their current character and fitness, in other words, their current state of mind when it comes to being honest.
+Disclosing circumstances that led to past mistakes in an honest and detailed way helps to show the FBBE you have a good grasp on candor at the time you completed your applications.
+Honesty is an essential requirement in practicing attorneys, so Florida Bar candidates should display that quality.
+As traumatic or embarrassing as it can be to disclose, complete honesty can go a long way toward mitigating old mistakes.

-It depends on a number of factors.
-Logically speaking, an applicant who has multiple instances of misconduct will have to wait longer for the Board to complete its investigation than an applicant who does not have multiple instances of misconduct.
-Applicants who are older in age tend to have a greater volume of life information that could cause delayed processing.
-Another factor that determines the length of the Board’s investigation is the turn-around time for others to respond to the Board’s inquiries.
-Applicants can help by asking their references to reply as soon as possible when they receive an inquiry from the Board.
+An applicant with multiple issues will have to wait longer for the Florida Board of Bar Examiners to complete its investigation than one who does not.
+Applicants who are older tend to have more life experiences that require looking into and could cause delayed processing.
+Another factor is the response time for others to reply to the Board’s inquiries, and applicants can help by encouraging their references to reply as soon as possible when they receive a letter from the FBBE.

-First and foremost is a good moral compass, which is the quality that causes people to do the right thing even when nobody is looking.
-It is rare to have led a life with zero regrets, but you can’t turn back the clock and fix it now.
-The next best thing is to be completely forthright, even when you’d rather not re-live something embarrassing or traumatic.
-This shows the Board that you currently have an understanding of the integrity it takes to be a great representative of the Florida Bar.
-Rule 3-10 of the Rules of the Florida Supreme Court Relating to Admissions provides more details about what the Board is looking for in a Bar applicant, and Rule 3-11 lists some characteristics that could disqualify an applicant from admission.
+The quality that causes people to do the right thing even when nobody is looking is right up there in what the Board seeks in Bar candidates.
+A life with zero regrets is rare, so the next best thing is to be completely forthright, even when you’d rather not.
+This demonstrates that you currently have an understanding of the integrity it takes to be an upstanding member of the Florida Bar.
+Rule 3-10 of the Rules of the Florida Supreme Court Relating to Admissions in the FBBE portal provides more details about what the Board seeks in a Bar applicant, and Rule 3-11 lists descriptions of disqualifying conduct.

 Scroll to Top